 If you’re interested in overlanding and off-roading, you probably own a four-wheel drive vehicle.
 Most true 4x4s have a transfer case that allows the engine to send power to all four wheels, and understanding how to use the transfer case will help you harness that power effectively.

-Barlow has a few rules of thumb to follow on when to use 2WD versus 4WD.
-For pavement and hard surfaces, use two wheel drive.
+Barlow has a few common rules to follow for when to use 2WD versus 4WD.
+For pavement and hard surfaces, use two-wheel drive.
 Shift into 4-Hi (four-wheel drive) when you encounter loose gravel, slush, and sandy surfaces.
-If you’re going less than 15 m.p.h. because of the terrain, shift into 4-Lo (four-wheel drive that delivers more torque at a slower speed).
+If you’re going less than 15 MPH because of the terrain, shift into 4-Lo (four-wheel drive that delivers more torque at a slower speed).
 You’ll get enough power for forward motion without bouncing over obstacles too quickly.
 4-Lo will also help you maintain a slow speed without stalling if you’re driving a manual transmission vehicle.

 Proper use of traction control, found on many newer vehicles, forms another critical off-road driving skill.
 Essentially, traction control detects when a wheel spins and automatically applies the brakes.
 That slows the wheel down so it can regain its grip on the ground.
 If you have traction control and feel your tires slipping, says Barlow, apply steady throttle so the mechanism can activate.

 “You really need to give those systems a full second,” she says.